Greenboard-LMS/GreenboardAudio-Web/README.md

 _Note: The -g flag is necessary because this is not a Node project, and the JavaScript is run directly in the browser_

+To run the PHP web server, you have two options:

 - Install XAMPP, WAMPP, AAMPP, or LAMPP or manually download Apache, MySQL, and PHP.
 Then, start the web server and open `localhost` in your browser.
-You may have to update the DocumentRoot in the httpd.conf file
+You may have to update the DocumentRoot in the httpd.conf file.
+This will run on port 80.

+- Use PHP's built-in server and the router script `/index.php`.
+You can serve this on any port of your choosing.

 ## Built With